scriptin/scriptin.github.io/_posts/2014-07-26-restful-http-organizating-urls.md

     DELETE /groups/123/users/456 - delete old resource
     POST /groups/789/users/      - create new resource with new ID

-I do not recommend this approach bacause it is not atomic.
+I do not recommend this approach because it is not atomic.
 If something goes wrong after `DELETE` request, the data can be *lost forever*.

 > Option 2: WebDAV MOVE method

-`MOVE` method of [WebDAV][] is nice bacause it uses only 1 request, so it's atomic if server performs this action atomically.
+`MOVE` method of [WebDAV][] is nice because it uses only 1 request, so it's atomic if server performs this action atomically.

 Request: